Pere-coder/Pere-coder/README.md

 ## HELLO THERE 👋
-My name is Godspower Pere Toikumo and software developer from Lagos Nigeria.
+My name is Godspower Pere Toikumo and i am software developer from Lagos Nigeria.

 ## &#x270d; Graphic design